December 6, 2021

 12:00 pm - 1:30 pm

 Carbon mineralization is a process in which carbon dioxide (CO2) becomes bound in rocks as a solid mineral.
 This happens naturally at a slow rate as certain rocks are exposed to carbon dioxide, permanently removing small amounts of CO2–the leading greenhouse gas–from the atmosphere each year.

 A new report co-authored by Columbia University scholars finds the climate change benefits of enhancing carbon mineralization processes could be enormous.
 The ICEF Carbon Mineralization Roadmap explores several strategies, including injecting CO2-rich fluids into underground rock formations and exposing crushed rocks to CO2-rich gases.
 The report recommends that policy makers and businesses devote considerably more attention to carbon mineralization in their climate change strategies.
-Please join the Center on Global Energy Policy as several co-authors of the report present their recommendations for using carbon mineralization processes to help achieve net zero greenhouse gas emissions.
+The Center on Global Energy Policy hosted several co-authors of the report to present their recommendations for using carbon mineralization processes to help achieve net zero greenhouse gas emissions.